ETHCF/beth/architecture.md

 ## Security Notes
 - ETH burn address hardcoded in contract
 - No ETH retained in contract
+ - Note: ETH can be force-sent to the contract via `SELFDESTRUCT`.
+If `flush()` is implemented, anyone can forward this balance to the burn address; otherwise it remains stranded and uncounted in `totalBurned()`
 - Minting only through payable deposit functions
 - Stateless logic to avoid reentrancy